CAPER SPURGE

 No relation to : Caper [a plant with similar name].

+It is a biennial, taking 2 years to flower.
 More likely to be found in gardens, than growing wild, and even then only in the south of the UK.
-It is cultivated as a garden plant, but does grow natively in woods.
+Cultivated as a garden plant, but it does grow natively in woods.
 Escapees are usually only young plants, dying later.
+The yield of seeds is poor.
+But perhaps with global warming, it is increasing its range: a report from Balvack, Aberdeenshire informs me that it has been growing for more than 15 years there.

-Due to the presence of ingenane-type and lathyrane-type (the lathyranes are named after the latin name for Caper Spurge, Euphorbia lathyris) diterpenes Caper Spurge is toxic if eaten, although goats are not susceptible to the poisons.
+Due to the presence of Ingenane-type and lathyrane-type (the lathyranes are named after the scientific name for Caper Spurge, Euphorbia lathyris) diterpenes Caper Spurge is toxic if eaten, although goats are not susceptible to the poisons.
 However, the poisons will be transferred into the milk from goats, which is then poisonous for humans to drink.

-The lathyrane-type diterpenes present include Jokinol, IsoLathyrol, EpoxyLathyrol, 7-hydroxylathyrol and Lathyrol, being potent P-gp inhibitors and used in traditional Chinese medicine.
+The lathyrane-type diterpenes present include Lathyrol, IsoLathyrol, EpoxyLathyrol, 7-HydroxyLathyrol and Jokinol being potent P-gp inhibitors and used in traditional Chinese medicine.
+Some of these compounds are shown below.

-The seeds of Euphorbia lathyris contain diterpene esters:
+The seeds of Euphorbia lathyris contain many diterpene esters:

 6,20-epoxylathyrol-5,15-diacetate-3-phenylacetate